Chart Color Schemes

 Riverstone was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Riverstone's population was found to be more culturally diverse than most local markets, with 30.7% born overseas and 30.0% speaking a language other than English at home.
-Christianity is the predominant religion in Riverstone, comprising 51.4% of its population.
-Hinduism, however, is notably underrepresented compared to the Greater Sydney average, making up only 8.9%.
+Riverstone's population shows high cultural diversity, with 30.7% born overseas and 30.0% speaking a language other than English at home.
+Christianity is the predominant religion in Riverstone, comprising 51.4%.
+Hinduism, however, is underrepresented compared to Greater Sydney, making up only 8.9% of Riverstone's population versus 20.2% regionally.

 Frequently Asked Questions - Diversity